Important

 NeMo Curator provides a module to help users run inference with pre-trained models on large volumes of text documents.
 This is achieved by chunking the datasets across multiple computing nodes, each equipped with multiple GPUs, to accelerate the classification task in a distributed manner.
 Since the classification of a single text document is independent of other documents within the dataset, we can distribute the workload across multiple nodes and GPUs to perform parallel processing.

-Domain classification and quality classification are two tasks we include as examples within our module.
-Here, we summarize why each is useful for training an LLM.
+Here, we summarize why each is useful for training an LLM:

-Domain classification is useful because it helps the LLM understand the context and specific domain of the input text.
+The Domain Classifier is useful because it helps the LLM understand the context and specific domain of the input text.
 Because different domains have different linguistic characteristics and terminologies, an LLM’s ability to generate contextually relevant responses can be improved by tailoring training data to a specific domain.
 Overall, this helps provide more accurate and specialized information.

-Quality classification is useful for filtering out noisy or low quality data.
+The Quality Classifier is useful for filtering out noisy or low quality data.
 This allows the model to focus on learning from high quality and informative examples, which contributes to the LLM’s robustness and enhances its ability to generate reliable and meaningful outputs.
 Additionally, quality classification helps mitigate biases and inaccuracies that may arise from poorly curated training data.

 NeMo Curator provides a base class DistributedDataClassifier